cobaltt7/OneAuth/README.md

 https://auth.onedot.cf/?url=<CALLBACK_URL>
 ```

-After the user clicks on the link and finishes authentication with us, we will redirect them to whatever url you specified in `<CALLBACK_URL>`.
-There will be an extra search parameter on the URL: `code`.
+After the user clicks on the link and finishes authentication with us, we will redirect them to `<CALLBACK_URL>`.
+There will be a new query parameter: `code`.
 To retrive the user's information, send the following HTTP request:

 ```http
 GET https://auth.onedot.cf/backend/get_data/?code=<CODE>
 ```

-where `<CODE>` is the value of the appended search parameter.
+where `<CODE>` is the value of the new search parameter.

 More configuration options will come soon.